born2bemedia/lyxiom/src/lib/policies/privacy-policy.md

 ## **Third-Party Services and Features**

 Our website may contain links to external services and websites for your convenience and third-party features like apps, widgets, or social media buttons (such as those from LinkedIn, Instagram, Facebook, and Twitter).
 These services and features are not under our control and operate independently.
-The privacy practices of third parties, including the information they collect, are governed by their privacy policies. **Luxiom LTD** is not responsible for these external services or features' privacy practices or data security.
+The privacy practices of third parties, including the information they collect, are governed by their privacy policies. **Lyxiom LTD** is not responsible for these external services or features' privacy practices or data security.
 We encourage you to review their privacy notices to understand how they handle your data.

 ## **Retention of Personal Data**